Last Updated on March 19, 2021 by Helga Dosa

 This extraordinary cultural heritage is demonstrated by a network of museums that dot the territory and differ in both subject and size, from the Museum of Popular Traditions and Arts in Tolmezzo to the “Mozartina” in Paularo, which displays antique and modern musical instruments that are perfectly functional.

 Sauris-Zahre, the highest municipality in Friuli, is the homeland of a delicious type of smoked ham, and it still cherishes the Germanic traditions that have given the town its old-fashioned fairytale atmosphere.
-Carnia – like one big village – is the perfect place for marvellous excursions.
+Carnia – like one big village – is the perfect place for marvelous excursions.

 On foot or astride a mountain bike, you can take panoramic routes or follow ancient roads to discover archaeological sites.
 Or you can walk through the trenches and visit the military posts of the Italian-Austrian front from the First World War.
 Wherever you go, you will meet the people of these valleys, and you’ll come to know and love their proud character and extraordinary hospitality.

-You can choose from a network of small family-run hotels, which will make you feel at home; or Lauco, Ovaro, Sutrio, Sauris e Comeglians you can try the unique experience of alberghi diffusi, multi-building hotels that combine typical hotel services with the charm of staying in picturesque homes.
-Walking aficionados who want to hike along one of the 15 trails of the Via delle Malghe can stay at some of the small houses used by herdsmen or take advantage of the network of simple but cosy refuges.
+You can choose from a network of small family-run hotels, which will make you feel at home; in Lauco, Ovaro, Sutrio, Sauris e Comeglians you can try the unique experience of alberghi diffusi, multi-building hotels that combine typical hotel services with the charm of staying in picturesque homes.
+Walking aficionados who want to hike along one of the 15 trails of the Via delle Malghe can stay at some of the small houses used by herdsmen or take advantage of the network of simple but cozy refuges.

 In the evening, the people of Carnia will keep you company with their storytelling.
-There is the true story of the Cossacks of the Don, an entire population that, towards the end of the Second World War, arrived here from the steppe with horses, carts and camels.
+There is the true story of the Cossacks of the Don, an entire population that, towards the end of the Second World War, arrived here from the steppe with horses, carts, and camels.